AMERICAN COLLEGE GENEROSITY - - - - - - - The Modern Way to Find Affordable Colleges

 Here, you will learn how to make the best use of an online resource provided at no cost by every American college.

-That resource is not based on useless data about average aid, but the actual aid your family can expect at each school.
+Instead, it's based on your own income and resources, telling you the actual aid your family can expect at each school.

 Using that resource consistently in your college search will reduce your college costs and loans to the minimum.